openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 - non-forking application [doc/examples/hive_non_fork_app.py](./doc/examples/hive_non_fork_app.py)

-Actually both programs are different only in lines which create a 'trx_histogram' table - the table in forking application inherits from`hive.base` to register it into the context.
+Actually both programs are different only in lines which create a 'trx_histogram' table - the table in forking application inherits from`hive.trx_histogram` to register it into the context 'trx_histogram'.
 Look at the differences in diff format:
 ```diff
 --- hive_non_fork_app.py
 +++ hive_fork_app.py